grafana/grafana/docs/sources/installation/configuration.md

 ### network and address

 Syslog network type and address.
-This can be udp, tcp, or unix.
+This can be UDP, TCP, or unix.
 If left blank, the default unix endpoints will be used.

 ### facility